bndtools/bnd/docs/_chapters/300-launching.md

 ## Embedded Activators

 The launcher supports _embedded activators_.
 These are like normal Bundle Actviator classes but are instead found on the `-runpath`.
 Any bundle that has the header `Embedded-Activator` will be started.
-This starting can happen before any bundle is started or after all bundles are started.
-To start immediate, add a static or instance field called `IMMEDIATE` with a value that equals `true`.
+The start can happen at 3 points: Before any bundle is installed, after all bundles are installed and after all bundles are started.
+The default is after all bundles are started.
+To configure the starting point add a static or instance field called `IMMEDIATE` of type String and set one of the following values: `AFTER_FRAMEWORK_INIT` or `BEFORE_BUNDLES_START`.
+Any other value will result in the default start after all bundles are started.

+Until recently only before and after bundle start was support.
+This was determined by looking for a static boolean field `IMMEDIATE`.
+This is still supported and `true` corresponds to the String `BEFORE_BUNDLES_START`. `false` trigger a start after all bundles are started.

     public class MyActivator implements BundleActivator {
-        public static boolean IMMEDIATE = true;
+        public static String IMMEDIATE = "BEFORE_BUNDLES_START";

         public void start(BundleContext context) {}